John Mathis

 John G. Mathis is an American politician and a Republican member of the Utah House of Representatives representing District 55 since January 1, 2005.

 Early life and career

 Mathis earned his bachelor's degree from Brigham Young University and his Doctor of Veterinary Medicine from Colorado State University.
-Mathis lives in Vernal, Utah with his wife, Wendy, and he works as a veterinarian at Ashley Valley Veterinay Clinic.
+Mathis lives in Vernal, Utah with his wife, Wendy, and he works as a veterinarian at Ashley Valley Veterinary Clinic.
+Mathis worked with Utah State University to establish Utah's first four year veterinary program, breaking ground in an official ceremony May 31, 2024.